Reference Capital

 Series C in 2003

-Thommen Medical is a medical device company focused on the development, production, and sale of dental implants under the brand name SPI (Swiss Precision Implant).
-The company emphasizes innovation and design excellence in its implant systems, which are crafted to enhance patient comfort during surgery and ensure long-term stability.
-In addition to dental implants, Thommen Medical also offers biomaterial solutions for bone and tissue regeneration.
-The company's products are developed in collaboration with leading scientific and dental clinicians, ensuring precision and ease of use in their applications.
+Thommen Medical is a medical device company that specializes in the development, production, and sale of dental implants, marketed under the brand name SPI (Swiss Precision Implant).
+The company focuses on creating innovative and well-designed implant systems that enhance patient comfort during procedures and ensure long-term stability of the implants.
+Thommen Medical collaborates with leading scientific and dental clinicians to ensure that its products meet high standards of precision and usability.
+In addition to dental implants, the company also offers biomaterial solutions aimed at bone and tissue regeneration, further contributing to advancements in dental health and restoration.

 Native Networks